Have you heard the story about the big rocks before? It bears repeating even if you’ve heard it before.

 But I don’t know what you find fun.
 Experiment and find out.
 Your waistline will thank you for it.

-When life gets busy, chaotic and overcomplicated, the last thing you want to do is exercise.
-You haven’t the time to drive to the gym, get changed, do your workout, shower and drive home.
-And not to mention your energy or lack of it.
+When life gets busy, chaotic, and overcomplicated, the last thing you want to do is exercise.
+There is no time to drive to the gym, get changed, do your workout, shower, and drive home.
+And, not to mention, your energy or lack thereof.
 Because what you have in the tank changes from day to day.

-You know you need to move often, eat fruit, vegetables, protein, stay hydrated and get 6- 8 hours of sleep a night.
-The problem is the execution, especially when time and energy is of the essence.
+You know you need to move often, eat fruits, vegetables, and protein, stay hydrated, and get 6-8 hours of sleep a night.
+The problem is the execution, especially when time and energy are of the essence.

-When life is your workout, please focus on the one thing that will keep you on the health train while you’re snowed under.
+When life feels like a workout, focus on the one thing that will keep you on track with your health, even when you’re buried under everything else.
 It could be

 Because that one thing will feel like you’re doing something positive for your health.